 - Ease of use

-- Availability of scripting to assist bulk processing
+- Scripting to assist bulk processing

-- Variety of tools and features, such as georeferenced images
+- Tools such as georeferenced images

 How Will Jonathan Use Tecplot In the Future?